jk796/LoLSelectHelperPublic/README.md

 ## Application Flow Screenshots
 Below screenshots are produced with 37,807 match data for testing purposes.
 After the acquisition of the production API Key, I plan to include at least 1 million and at most 10 miilion match data from NA server by platinum+ players based on query speed of SQLite database I'm planning to include in my app bundle.
+As of now, the 37,807 matchdata is organized in a JSON structure and decoded by JSONDecoder.
+This will not be fast enough for 1 million + records.

 ### 1. Sign In/Sign Up